rhosocial/yii2-user/docs/guide/usage-user.md

 $result = $user->resetPassword('<New Password>', '<Password Reset Token>');
 ```

-This is to prevent data inconsistency.
+This is to prevent data inconsistency, because it is possible that password reset token has been updated before reset new password.

-## Design Pattern
+## Best Practices

 We do not recommend you do any changes on this class, unless you know the consequences of doing so.